-We now introduce the curved MFD discretization of equations in \cref{eq1}, \cref{eq2}.
-The train of thought is exactly the same of the standard MFD method.
-The only difference is the choice of reconstruction operators $\{\mat R^\f_c\}_{c \in C}$ used to define local and global mass matrices via \cref{local_mass} and \cref{global_mass}, respectively.
+We now introduce the curved MFD discretization of equations {(\ref{eq1})}, {(\ref{eq2})}.
+The train of thought is exactly the same of the standard MFD method except that we employ $P_{0}$-consistent reconstruction operators in place of the standard MFD ones.
+Therefore, the current density $\bm J$ is approximated in the vector subspace of face DoFs $\mathcal F_{0,\partial \Omega^{nc}} \subset \mathcal F$ that collects arrays $\mathbf J$ such that ${\mathbf J}|_{(f)}=0$ for each $f \in \partial \Omega^{nc}$, and the electric potential $U$ is approximated in the vector space of elements DoFs $\mathcal C= \mathbb R^{\abs{C}}$.
+The discrete counterpart of the divergence operator is given by the element-face incidence matrix $\mathbb{D}$.